 \begin{cor} The group $\widetilde{\textup{Sp}}_{\psi^\mathcal{A},V_A^\mathcal{A}}^\mathcal{A}(W)$ is a topological subgroup of $\widetilde{\textup{Sp}}_{\psi^\mathbb{C},V_A^\mathbb{C}}^\mathbb{C}(W)$, the inclusion being canonically given by $\widetilde{\phi_\mathbb{C}}$.
 In addition $\widetilde{\phi_\mathbb{C}}$ is an open embedding. \end{cor}

-\begin{proof} The claim about being a topological subgroup follows from Lemma \ref{map_phiC_homeo_lem} and the comments inbetween.
-The map $\widetilde{\phi_\mathbb{C}}$ is open because its image is open in the metaplectic.
-Indeeed the first projection of the fiber product yields an exact sequence:
+\begin{proof} The fact that it is a topological subgroup follows from Lemma \ref{map_phiC_homeo_lem} and the subsequent discussion.
+The map $\widetilde{\phi_\mathbb{C}}$ is open because its image is open in the metaplectic group.
+Indeeed the first projection of the fibre product yields an exact sequence: